MeredithLilly/cybersecurity-portfolio/labs/lab-01-kali-linux-vm.md

   - RAM: 2–4 GB (or more if available)
   - Disk: 20 GB dynamically allocated

-*Figure 1: Creating a Kali Linux virtual machine in VirtualBox.*
+*Figure 1: Creating a Kali Linux virtual machine in VirtualBox.* (see cybersecurity-portfolio/labs/Screenshots/Lab-01 for screenshots)

 ---